-Six-times awarded Wildlife Photographer of the Year
+Six times awarded in Wildlife Photographer of the Year

 My other award successes have included winning image in the Mammals category of the GDT European Wildlife Photographer of the Year in 2016 with Mud Monster, and the People’s Choice winner in the 2018 edition of Wildlife Photographer of the Year with my image of two lions, Bond of Brothers.
 I have held exhibitions of my work in London galleries since 2013.